-The practice's uptake for the cervical screening programme was 81% which was comparable to the CCG average of 84% and the national average of 82%.
+The practice's uptake for the cervical screening programme was 82%, which was comparable to the clinical commissioning group (CCG) average of 81% and the national average of 82%.
 There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
+The practice demonstrated how they encouraged uptake of the screening programme by using information in different languages and for those with a learning disability and they ensured a female sample taker was available.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.
 There were failsafe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.

 Childhood immunisation rates for the vaccinations given were comparable to CCG/national averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 75% to 97% and five year olds from 93% to 98%.
+For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 98.1% to 100% and five year olds from 98% to 100%.
+These were both above the CCG average of 94% for under two year olds and 91% for under five year olds.